chauff/cse1500-web-transcripts/demo-code/README.md

 node watching.js todos.txt
 ```

-If you now change the file `todos.txt` (which resides in the same folder as `watching.js`) in your favourite editor, you will see a `File changed!` message appear in the terminal.
+If you now change the file `todos.txt` (which resides in the same folder as `watching.js`) in your favorite editor, you will see a `File changed!` message appear in the terminal.

 ## node-tcp-ex